- Seven tips to organize a drawing competition for kids

 We loved this example from the VarageSale app.
 They asked kids to share their dreams for the future, with a drawing of them in their future career.
 The lucky competition winner received a $50 giftcard for school supplies, and a plush toy made from their design!

-Because your contest is organized online, kids will join the contest by sharing a photo of their artwork.
+Because it is organized online, kids will join the contest by sharing a photo of their artwork.
 But that doesn’t have to be a complicated process!

-When you use the photo contest app, your followers have lots of different options.
+When you organize a photo contest, your followers have lots of different options.
 They can upload a photo directly, or they can share it on Facebook, Twitter, or Instagram.
 When they use your competition hashtag, the app will automatically detect their posts and add them to the contest.

 Here’s a contest where the Malley sportswear brand asked kids to design their new kit for Irish Dance.
 Take a look at the photo captions – you’ll see that some drawings were uploaded directly, while others were added to the contest when they used the #MakeItMalley hashtag.